vrmeet/thexr/DO_THIS_NEXT.md

 Build it from the ground up,

 1. The events - do we have all the events necessary to play doom?
 To play bridge crew?
+Made list.
 2. Can we produce the events from real time activity?
 Moving head, hands, travelings.
    a. picking up objects, throwing them, shooting a gun.
    b. local events, vs outgoing: A entity for a bullet can be local, {m: "entity_created", p: {entity_id: ..., components: {shape: capsule, animate_from_to: ..., disappear_on_contact: true, cause_damage: true}}} but the outgoing equivalent might be higher level like {m: "system_event", p: {system: "bullet", name: "bullet_fired", pos_rot: ....}}